BlockchainMarketing/ChainFluence/packages/api/README.md

 A batteries included, with the latest Wrangler, template for kick starting a TypeScript Cloudflare worker project.

-## Note: You must use [wrangler](https://developers.cloudflare.com/workers/cli-wrangler/install-update) 1.17 or newer to use this template.
+## Note: You must use [wrangler](https://developers.cloudflare.com/workers/cli-wrangler/install-update) 1.17 or newer to use this template

 ## 🔋 Getting Started